WASdev/gitbook.voice.gateway.for.watson/gettingstarted.md

 # Getting started with Voice Gateway for Watson
 IBM&reg; WebSphere&reg;  Connect Voice Gateway for Watson&trade; is deployed as part of an overall architecture that depends on the following factors:
  * **Type of assistance:** Are you implementing a self-service agent or an agent assistant?
 Learn more about these options and their architectures in [About Voice Gateway for Watson](about.md).
  * **Deployment location:** Where are you deploying the voice gateway?
-For each implementation, you can either deploy the voice gateway on the cloud using IBM&reg; Containers for Bluemix&reg;, or you can deploy the voice gateway on-premises or in a Docker Engine.
+For each implementation, you can either deploy the voice gateway to the IBM&reg; Containers for Bluemix&reg;, or you can deploy the voice gateway in your own managed Docker Engine.

 The following guides will help you quickly get started with a basic configuration for your chosen implementation and deployment location.